-- Switch off the GDS101, using the internal toggle switch and wait a few seconds. - Then press down and keep pressed the soft key to the far right and far left (no. 1 and 6) in the upper row on the GDS101 keyboard. - Turn the GDS101 ''on" and keep the two soft keys pressed down until the screen shows the normal picture.
-This may take as long as app.
-30 seconds.
-You should normally hear 4 ''beeps'' at the end of the procedure.
+- Switch off the GDS101, using the internal toggle switch and wait a few seconds. - Then press down and keep pressed the soft key to the far right and far left (no. 1 and 6) in the upper row on the GDS101 keyboard. - Turn the GDS101 "on" and keep the two soft keys pressed down until you hear 4 "beeps" and then release the keys.